 Not far from Stadhuis, you’ll find one of the coolest McDonald’s ever!
 The menu may be exactly the same, but its architectural design is extraordinary.
 Can you believe it only took 2 months to build?

-On your way to the iconic Rotterdam Cube Houses, you’ll see the Beurs-World Trade Center.
-It’s one of the tallest buildings in Rotterdam at 93 meters high.
+On your way to the iconic Cube Houses, you’ll see the Beurs-World Trade Center.
+It’s one of the tallest high rise buildings in Rotterdam at 93 meters high.
 The giant is home to more than 200 offices and is a member of the international World Trade Centers Association.

 From Coolsingel, it’s a short 5 to 7 minute cycle to one of the signature architectural attractions of Rotterdam, The Cube Houses.
 You’ll cycle pass Markhalle’s futuristic horseshoe shape on your left.
 Hold your horses because we will come back to it in a bit.